markholster/etm/etm-documentation/docs/setup/node-configuration.md

 bindingAddress | 0.0.0.0 | The interface address to bind Enterprise Telemetry Monitor to. clusterName | Enterprise Telemetry Monitor|The name of the Enterprise Telemetry Monitor cluster.
 When running multiple Enterprise Telemetry Monitor clusters it is recommended to give them a separate name. instanceName | Node_1 | The name of the Node.
-When running multiple nodes in a cluster, it is recommended to give them a separate name. elasticsearch | | The elasticsearch configuration.
+When running multiple nodes in a cluster, it is recommended to give them a separate name. secret | <random> | A secret used to encrypt sensitive data in Elasticsearch.
+When left empty, a secret will be generated the first time Enterprise Monitor is started.
+The value should always be the same on all nodes running in the same cluster! elasticsearch | | The elasticsearch configuration.
 See [Elasticsearch section in etm.yml](#elasticsearch-section-in-etm-yml) to view the nested options. http | | The http configuration.
 See [Http section in etm.yml](#http-section-in-etm-yml) to view the nested options. ibmMq | | The IBM MQ configuration.
 See [IBM MQ section in etm.yml](#ibm-mq-section-in-etm-yml) to view the nested options.